LJaugey/ND_Array/README.md

 # N-D Array

 This project contains a header file that defines a n-dimensional array (variadic) template.
 This definition takes advantage of data locality which improves performance over e.g. nested `std::vectors`.
-The main is a quick demonstration of the speed difference between this template and nested `std::valarray`.
+The main.cpp is a quick demonstration of the speed difference between this template and nested `std::valarray`.

+** Note: ** Must be compiled with c++17

 ## Usage

 ### definition